zxul767/ex-machina/content/blog/dynamic-programming/index.md

 # ...
 ```

-As you can see, the call to `python•_can_segment("gaveusisfair")` happens twice, with the cost associated to all its recursive calls.
+As you can see, the call to `_can_segment("gaveusisfair")` happens twice, with the cost associated to all its recursive calls.
 For bigger strings the amount of duplicated computation can lead to exponential runtime.
 This is akin to what happens in a [naive implementation](https://benalexkeen.com/fibonacci-implementation-in-python/) of the recursive definition of the [Fibonacci numbers](https://en.wikipedia.org/wiki/Fibonacci_number).

 One way to fix this problem is to [memoize](https://en.wikipedia.org/wiki/Memoization#:~:text=In%20computing%2C%20memoization%20or%20memoisation,the%20same%20inputs%20occur%20again.) the problematic function in order to avoid recomputation.
-In Python, we can easily achieve this using the `python•lru_cache` function from the `python•functools` module.
+In Python, we can easily achieve this using the `lru_cache` function from the `functools` module.

 ```python
 from functools import lru_cache